 These arrangements enable the parties to exchange confidential information and provide a framework for regulatory cooperation.
 Their scope focusses on centrally authorised products, including marketing authorisation applications and referrals for human and veterinary medicines.

 Switzerland and the World Health Organization (WHO) signed the most recent confidentiality arrangements with EMA in 2015.

 The emphasis is on exchange of information concerning regulatory guidance, legislation and non-public information on products, as well as safety information including adverse reactions, good manufacturing practice (GMP) and good clinical practice (GCP) inspection findings.

-- EDQM - European Directorate for the Quality of Medicines and HealthCare (EDQM) of the Council of Europe
+- European Directorate for the Quality of Medicines and HealthCare (EDQM) of the Council of Europe

 The EU has signed a number of mutual recognition agreements with third-country authorities concerning the conformity assessment of regulated products, which cover the mutual recognition of GMP compliance for human and veterinary medicines.